layilin/SP23-33852/_annotations/book4.md

 138.265 yaws.
 Yaws, or *frambesia tropica* is an extremely contagious skin infection caused by the *Treponema pallidum* spirochete.
 Physicians associated it primarily with enslaved Africans, although Europeans and creoles were also subject to infection.
 In its early stages, yaws produces skin lesions and ulcers, but can become debilitating if left untreated for a period of years.
 By the late eighteenth century, Europeans began to associate severe cases of yaws with obeah men.
 See Bejamin Moseley *A Treatise on Sugar* (1799).

+138.267 conchs.

-138.268 niccars.
+138.268 The flowers of sulpher, and hard niccars.
 The Knicker nut (*Guilandina bonduc* or *Caesalpineae bonduc*) tropical flowering legume.

 138.268n farinaceous.
 Consisting or made of flour or meal, starchy.